BlueBrain/Currentscape/README.md

 ### Using patterns

 If you have a lot of currents to display and do not find a colormap with enough colors to distinguish them all, you can use patterns (also called hatches).
-Note: if you are using a lot of currents, you may want to increase the "legend":"ypos" (e.g. to 1.5) in your config to have a legend higher in the figure.
+Note: if you are using a lot of currents, you may want to increase the `"legend": {"ypos"}` (e.g. to `1.5`) in your config to have a legend higher in the figure.

-By putting "pattern": {"use": True} in your config, currentscape will put patterns like stripes or dots on top of your currents, and it will mix colors and patterns so that two successive currents do not have the same pattern or color.
+By putting `"pattern": {"use": True}` in your config, currentscape will put patterns like stripes or dots on top of your currents, and it will mix colors and patterns so that two successive currents do not have the same pattern or color.
-In the "pattern" key of your config, you can increase the 'density' (frequency) or your patterns, change the pattern linewidth, color, etc.
+In the `"pattern"` key of your config, you can increase the 'density' (frequency) or your patterns, change the pattern linewidth, color, etc.
 You can also change the patterns or the number of different colors to use with the adequate config.

 You could also want to use pattern if you are using a non-qualitative colormap that do not have a lot of distinguishable colors.